kimdewinter/corewar/README.md

 Code can also jump back to the left with a `zjump` command, which forms a loop.<br/>

 The syntax on how to write a champion and how to understand and interpret bytecode is somewhat complex.<br/>
-For more information you can read through [the assignment PDF](https://docdro.id/9pVK3Wi "the assignment PDF").
+For more information you can read through the assignment PDF, included in the root of the repository.

-For more information on the original Core War, read [this](https://en.wikipedia.org/wiki/Core_War "this") wikipedia article.